 Eliminate Any Possible Distractions

 As there are so many emotions that come with getting a divorce, none positive, you are most likely very vulnerable.
-Everything is changing and spiralling and it is very understandable that you are not emotionally stable.
-But your job needs to be your property which is great as you need to make yourself be productive and focused on your work as it is a big part of the healing process.
+Everything is changing and spiraling and, understandably, you are not emotionally stable.
+But your job needs to be your property which is great as you need to make yourself productive and focused on your work as it is a big part of the healing process.
 Instead of dealing with divorce papers and all the things on your own make sure that you hire family lawyers to do it for you.
+There are several options available including some divorce lawyers in Sydney.
 That will help you not be constantly reminded that you are getting a divorce.
 Find something that lets you escape your mind and just work.
 It can be something as simple as putting on headphones or diffusing some lavender oils.

 Don’t Try To Hide It